Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Site-theoretic preliminaries

 We have the following commutative diagram of continuous maps of sites:

 All the maps are defined by the identity.
 The horizontal maps are morphisms of sites (i.e., have exact pullback functors), but the vertical ones are not \cite[Prop.\ 3.2.3]{Suz13}.

 Let $\Alg / k$ be the category of quasi-algebraic groups (commutative, as assumed throughout the paper) over $k$ in the sense of Serre \cite{Ser60}.
-Recall that a quasi-algebraic group is the perfection (inverse limit along Frobenii) of an algebraic group.
-We simply call an object of the procategory $\Pro \Alg / k$ a proalgebraic group.
+Recall that a quasi-algebraic group is the perfection (inverse limit along Frobenii) of an algebraic group \cite[\S 1.2 D\'ef.\ 2; \S 1.4, Prop.\ 10]{Ser60}, \cite[Prop.\ 1.2.10]{Pep14}.
+The category $\Alg / k$ is an abelian category \cite[\S 1.2, Prop.\ 5]{Ser60}.
+We simply call an object of the procategory $\Pro \Alg / k$ a proalgebraic group following \cite[\S 2.1, D\'ef.\ 1; \S 2.6, Prop.\ 12]{Ser60}.
 Similarly, we call an object of the indcategory $\Ind \Alg / k$ an ind-algebraic group and an object of the ind-procategory $\Ind \Pro \Alg / k = \Ind (\Pro \Alg / k)$ an ind-proalgebraic group.
 (Therefore we will not say $\Z$ ind-algebraic or ind-proalgebraic in this paper.)
-Let $\Alg_{\uc} / k \subset \Alg / k$ be the subcategory consisting of those whose identity component is unipotent.
-We have fully faithful embeddings
+Note that the indcategory (and hence also the procategory) of an abelian category is an abelian category \cite[Thm.\ 8.6.5 (i)]{KS06}.
+Following \cite[\S 1.3]{Ser60}, we say that a quasi-algebraic group is a unipotent group, a torus or an abelian variety if it is the perfection of a unipotent group, a torus or an abelian variety, respectively.
+Let $\Alg_{\uc} / k \subset \Alg / k$ be the full subcategory consisting of those whose identity component is unipotent.
+This is the direct product of the category of (not necessarily connected) unipotent quasi-algebraic groups and the category of finite \'etale groups of order prime to $p$.
+We have fully faithful exact embeddings of abelian categories